Playwright Katy Warner must surely be one of the most exciting discoveries in Australian theatre to have emerged in recent memory.

 Katy studied at the Victorian College of the Arts (University of Melbourne), receiving a Master of Writing for Performance in 2012.
-Her plays have been presented across Australia and in Edinburgh as part of Festival Fringe.
+Her plays have been presented across Australia, New Zealand and the UK.

-She is an AWGIE winner (Best Children’s Theatre for Reasons to Stay Inside), recipient of the Melbourne Fringe Award for Best Emerging Writer (These are the isolate) and nominee for a Green Room award for new writing (A Prudent Man).
-Her play, nest, recently made the long list of Theatre503’s Playwriting Award and will have its debut in London with Small Truth Theatre, directed by Yasmeen Ardeen.
+She is an AWGIE winner (Best Children’s Theatre for Reasons to Stay Inside), recipient of the Melbourne Fringe Award for Best Emerging Writer (These are the isolate) and two-time nominee for a Green Room award for new writing (A Prudent Man and Spencer).
+Her play, nest, was long-listed for Theatre503 Playwriting Awards (UK).
+Her children’s play, The Meme and the Moon, was shortlisted for the Martin Lysicrates Prize.
+And she was shortlisted in 2019 and 2020 for Lysicrates Prize (Appropriate and The Party).

 Her fiction has received the Rachel Furnai Prize for Literature (Lip Magazine) and Overland Magazine’s Neilma Sidney Short Story Prize.
 Her writing has been shortlisted for awards including the Lord Mayor’s Creative Writing Prize and Grace Marion Wilson Emerging Writers Prize.